-The AskMBS advice service is located in the Australian Government Department of Health and Aged Care (the Department), following the transfer of the function from Services Australia, then known as the Department of Human Services, on 1 March 2019.
+The AskMBS advice service is located in the Australian Government Department of Health, Disability and Ageing (the department), following the transfer of the function from Services Australia, then known as the Department of Human Services, on 1 March 2019.
 AskMBS is an email service (askmbs@health.gov.au) providing advice to health providers and other users of the Medicare Benefits Schedule (MBS) on the interpretation and application of MBS items, explanatory notes and associated legislation, to assist them in billing Medicare correctly.

 In this and future AskMBS advisories we will provide you with targeted advice on 'hot' topics, i.e. topics on which we get many enquiries.
-This advisory covers the period from 1 March 2019 to December 31 2019.
-We will publish future advisories on a quarterly basis as well as ad hoc, should we identify a need.
+The information in this advisory is accurate as of 30 June 2025.